Rates Information 2020

 Keeping the rates low hasn’t been without its challenges given the inflationary pressures we are facing with salaries, energy and waste disposal.

 Savings of £6M are planned over the next ten years with changes in the delivery of our waste collection.
 However, overall costs have unavoidably increased by £1.5M mainly due to salary costs of £560K, energy costs of £140K and waste disposal costs of £800K.

 The changes in waste collection will realise a saving of £500K and this has allowed the Council to absorb some of the unavoidable increases.

 Across the Borough, we have attracted significant investment by granting planning permission for a number of large projects over the last 12 months with an estimated value in excess of £25M.
 We also continue to invest in our considerable assets through an ongoing Capital Investment Programme.

 Mayor of Antrim and Newtownabbey, Alderman John Smyth commented,

-“Meticulous financial planning will also allow us to invest in strategic projects which will be linked to job creation in the Borough through combined opportunities such as Belfast
+“Careful financial planning will allow us to invest in projects to support the businesses in our Borough and focus on job creation through partnership opportunities such as Belfast Region City Deal”.

 The breakdown of expenditure collected from District rates is as follows;